About

 Baking the hot cross buns

-• While the dough is proofing, prepare the flour paste for the crosses, and preheat the oven to 375°F.
+• While the dough is proofing, prepare the flour paste for the crosses, and preheat the oven to 350°F / 180°C.

-• Snip off the edge of the piping bag (make sure the opening is smaller than the desired thickness of the lines that you want to pipe).
-Pipe the flour paste over the hot cross buns.
+• Snip off the tip of the piping bag for the flour paste (make sure the opening is smaller than the desired thickness of the lines you want to pipe).
+Pipe the flour paste on the proofed buns as desired for the crosses.

 • While baking, prepare the sticky glaze, and keep it warm.

-• As soon as the buns are done baking (an instant read thermometer will register at 200°F or over when they are done baking), remove the baking tray from the oven, and let the hot cross buns cool for a few minutes.
+• As soon as the buns are done baking (an instant read thermometer will register at 190 – 200°F when they are done baking), remove the baking tray from the oven.

-• Brush the warm apricot glaze over the warm buns, and then let them cool completely.
+• Brush the warm apricot glaze over the freshly baked buns, and then let them cool completely.

 • These are best eaten warm or lightly toasted with a little butter.
 Enjoy!

-STORAGE INSTRUCTIONS - Keep the buns in an air tight container at room temperature for 1 - 2 days.
+Keep the buns in an airtight container at room temperature for up to 2 – 3 days.
 If you want to keep it for longer, place them in the freezer for up to 1 month.

-• Use almond milk instead of regular milk for the recipe.
+• Use almond milk or soy milk instead of regular milk for the recipe.

 • Use vegan butter in place of regular butter.